hedayatbehnam/primace/README.md

 **MACE:** Major Adverse Cardiovascular Events

 ## Background
-We published a related article with title of "
+We published a related article with title of "Effects of opium use on one-year major adverse cardiovascular events (MACE) in the patients with ST-segment elevation MI undergoing primary PCI: a propensity score matched - machine learning based study" in BMC Cardiovascular Journal.
 ML models were as follows:
  1. Survival Random Forest
  2. Survival Extreme Gradient Boosting (xgboost)
- 3. Gradient Boosting Method (GBM)

 ### The link to online `PRIMACE`:
 **[PRIMACE Prediction Tool](https://behnam-hedayat.shinyapps.io/primace)**